WDM-project/WDM_project/Readme.md

 ### Current Issues

-1) Saga pattern is only implemented during checkout.
+1) Saga pattern is only implemented during checkout and related apis.
 2) Consistency is not guaranteed in practice.
 3) Fault tolerance is not tested but it should work in our design and implementation by enabling kafka offset.

 ### Future Works

-1) Implement partition assigning in kafka.
-2) Implement kafka transactions for all endpoints.
+1) Implement kafka transactions for all endpoints.
-3) Add timestamps to Redis for deciding execution orders.
+2) Add timestamps to Redis for deciding execution orders.